Phuket’s Gay-Friendly Beaches And Beyond

 Both are quieter, more secluded, and feel made for couples who’d rather soak in the view without the crowd.

 Michael and I spent a day at Freedom Beach, no loud parties, no pushy vendors, just us, a bottle of sunscreen, and the occasional curious crab.
-It’s the place you go to truly relax.
-Nothing beats a sunset like one at Freedom Beach or Kata Noi.
+It’s the place you go to relax truly.
+Nothing beats a sunset like one at Freedom Beach or Kata Noi, then later unwinding with a gay Phuket massage nearby.

 It’s also the kind of place where you exhale deeply and think: “Okay, this is why we travel.”